EkinKarabulut/Cifar10/README.md

 ### Step 3: Choose the project and compute resource

 Select the "cifar10-classification" project and choose the compute resource that best suits your needs.
-Be aware that these are ready made templates and if you have more different resources for your projects, you can always add a new type of resource with clicking "New Compute Resource" section.
+Be aware that these are ready made templates and if you have different kind of resources for your projects, you can always add a new type of resource with clicking "New Compute Resource" section.

 ![Alt text](images/cifar10_name_workspace.png?raw=true "Title")